RoadieHQ/marketing-site/content/docs/getting-started/updating-the-ui/index.md

 ![Edit Dashboard Button](./edit-grid-button.png)

-This will switch the dashboard into and edit view.
+This will switch the dashboard into an edit view.
 You can drag and drop to rearrange or click the dustbin icon to remove a card.

 ![Edit dashboard view](./move-card.png)